-Investments include common shares, convertible securities, bonds, debentures, mortgages and real estate, and may also include other investment vehicles such as derivative financial instruments and multi-strategy funds.
+Investments include common shares, convertible securities, bonds, debentures, mortgages and real estate, bills and notes held for re-investment, and may also include other investment vehicles such as derivative financial instruments and multi-strategy funds.
 Investments are held in segregated accounts and in pooled funds.
 These investments are recorded at their fair values determined, on a trade date basis, on the last business day of the fiscal period.